Matt Vierling Player Props: Tigers vs. Brewers

 Matt Vierling At The Plate

-- Vierling is hitting .233 with three doubles, a home run and four walks.
+- Vierling has three doubles, a home run and four walks while hitting .230.

-- Vierling has picked up a hit in 47.1% of his 17 games this year, with at least two hits in 23.5% of those games.
+- Vierling has picked up a hit in 44.4% of his 18 games this year, with multiple hits in 22.2% of those games.

+- He has gone deep in one of 18 games, and in 1.5% of his plate appearances.

+- In three games this year, Vierling has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.